 The benefits of working with user story templates

 There are countless benefits to using user story templates.
 Though user stories seem short and straightforward to build, they often have a lot of thought behind them.
-This makes creating them more complex than they appear because you need to be sure you’re concise, clear, and accurate.
+This makes creating them more complex than they appear, as you need to ensure you’re concise, clear, and accurate.
 Here are some of the key benefits of using user story templates:

 - Standardization: Standardizing your user stories ensures they all follow a consistent format, making it easier for team members to work with them and maintain a clear product backlog